3botlogin/3botlogin_frontend/README.md

-# 3Botlogin backend
+# 3Botlogin frontend
-The (temporary) backend for 3Bot login
+The frontend for 3Bot login